 What’s an ideal quantity of red meat to use for each burger?

 Plan on a burger that is 6-oz.
 Earlier than cooking.
-Use a scale if you have one make certain burgers are all equal size.
+Use a scale.
+If you have one, make certain burgers are all equal in size.
 That 6-ounce burger is enough length for serving as your main dish.
 But you could make them any length.

 What’s the high-quality length shape for a burger?

-You need to fit the dimensions of the patty with the bun.
+It will help if you fit the dimensions of the patty with the bun.
 Figure there can be shrinkage, so form the patty about ½-inch large than the bun.
-Generally, a four-inch in diameter patty, with a dimple within the center, that is as a minimum ¾-inch thick will suffice.
+Generally, a four-inch in diameter patty with a dimple within the center with a minimum ¾-inch thick will suffice.

 Why should I make a dimple within the middle of the fashioned patty?